wxmanager/netbook/README.md

 - PyQt5 - Avaliable on Pip or your own linux package manager
 - QtWebEngineWidgets - Also Avaliable on pip or linux package manager
-- termQt - Not avaliable on pip but you can download the package [here](https://github.com/TerryGeng/termqt/releases/download/0.1/termqt-0.1-py3-none-any.whl)

 ### ARM install guide

 For ARM7 and ARM8 Users id recommend any debian based distro, I've tested this on Debian Bullseye ARM7, hopefully it should apply to ARM8 users